hudson-and-thames/mlfinlab/docs/source/implementations/backtesting.rst

 (simulations).

 6. For each of the two methods, we eventually have a set of :math:`p^M` values adjusted.
 The median of this set is the final adjusted p-value of the method.
-So, we obtained p-values for every of the three methods.
+So, we obtained p-values for each of the three methods.
 We then calculate the average p-value as the Average of the methods.

 7. The obtained p-values of each method can be then transformed back to Sharpe ratios and